BiocPy/scrnaseq/README.md

      )
      ```

 2. Assemble the metadata for your dataset.
 This should be a dictionary as specified in the [Bioconductor metadata schema](https://github.com/ArtifactDB/bioconductor-metadata-index).
-Check out some examples from `fetch_metadata()`  Note that the `application_takane` property will be automatically added later, and so can be omitted from the list that you create.
+Check out some examples from `fetch_metadata()`  Note that the `application.takane` property will be automatically added later, and so can be omitted from the list that you create.

      ```python
      meta = {